MarynaKach/JavaRush-SecondProject-Iland/README.md

 Short Description
 -----------------

-Console application for simulation of wild life on the Island.
-The default size of Island is 100 cells length and 20 width.
-The User may change the size of the Island.
+Console multithreading application for simulation of wild life on the Island.
+The default size of Island is 100 cells length and 20 width.The User may change the size of the Island.
 The Island is displaced by Entities: Animals and Plant.
 Animals are able to move, eat, reproduce, die form hunger or to be killed by the predator, grass grows every night.
 Animal may do only one action during the day.
 Random choice decides what action Animal will do today.
 At the end of each day the statistic is printed in console.
 The statistic includes: number of predators, herbivores and grass.

 Limitations in application